nslay/bleak/README.md

 cd build
 ccmake /path/to/bleak
 ```

+Press 'c' to configure, select desired build options and modules (press 'c' again for any changes) and then finally press 'g' to generate the Makefiles to build bleak.

 **NOTE**: Bleak should build and run on Unix-like systems (I occassionally compile and run it on FreeBSD).
 That said, the experiment shell scripts were written for Windows Subsystem for Linux.
 So some script modification is likely needed to run experiments on actual Unix-like systems.

-Press 'c' to configure, select desired build options and modules (press 'c' again for any changes) and then finally press 'g' to generate the Makefiles to build bleak.

 ## Windows
 Run `cmake-gui` and set the source code and build folders.
 For example `C:/Work/Source/bleak` and `C:/Work/Build/bleak` respectively.

 Press "Configure", select the desired build options and modules (press "Configure" for any changes) and then finally press "Generate".
-You can also press 'Open Project' to launch Visual Studio automatically.
+You can also press "Open Project" to launch Visual Studio automatically.

 **NOTE**: Make sure to select the "Release" build mode in Visual Studio.